FrankBonanno/gopuff-CS230/README.md

 - Added the following attributes the the class “cat-card.component.ts”:
   - img
   - title
-- Created a list for all category cards containing the image and title
+- Created a responsive grid for the category cards

 ## Bonus Features:

+- Created a helper class called 'flex-center' to quickly center flex-based items on the x-axis
+- Created a list for all 12 category cards containing the image and title
+- Centered the category cards div
+- Clicking the logo opens a new tab with the original gopuff website